PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Mocks
-Quite often in tests, we need only **simple objects** rather than instances of full implementation of the given class.
+Quite often in tests, we need only **simple objects** rather than instances of full implementation of a given class.
 A good example are models where we are using Mirage objects instead of Ember Data models.
 They differ from their inner implementation and it **speeds up tests**.

-If we have a mirage in our application, we have a globally available server that can help us create new models.
+If we have Mirage in our application, we have a globally available server that can help us create new models.

 ```javascript
 const user = {